Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Experimental Results and Evaluation

-\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 2: No, when evaluating on another domain, the F1-score decreases by up to 14.15 percentage points compared to training on the corresponding domain.} } }

-\textbf{RQ 3: How do the results change when the evaluation is performed only on predictable data types?}
+\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 2: No, when evaluating on another domain, the F1-score decreases by up to 14.15 percentage points compared to training on the corresponding domain.} } } \textbf{RQ 3: How do the results change when the evaluation is conducted using only data types known to the system?}

 This question is motivated by an analysis of the test sets.
-We found that in the second setup M4p2Cal about 88 percent of the data types in the scientific calculation test set cannot be predicted because they are not in the training set (see Table \ref{tab:detailed_overview_mt4p_fl_np}).
+We found that in the second setup M4p2Cal about 88 percent of the data types in the scientific calculation test set are unknown to the system because they are not present in the training set (see Table \ref{tab:detailed_overview_mt4p_fl_np}).
 Thus, about 27~percent of the samples cannot be predicted at all, which affects the performance of the system.
 The same patterns are confirmed in our first setup Web2Cal.
-Furthermore, we found that this is also the case within datasets, for example in the ManyTypes4Py dataset only 1,801 out of 11,271 data types from the test set can be predicted (see Table \ref{tab:source-target-classifier}). \\
+Furthermore, we found that this is also the case within datasets, for example in the ManyTypes4Py dataset only 1,801 out of 11,271 data types from the test set can be predicted (see Table \ref{tab:source-target-classifier}).

-For our next experiment, we removed the unpredictable data types from the test set.
+For our next experiment, we remove the unknown data types from the test set.
 This allows us to assess their influence on the result.
 In M4p2Cal setup 2.a the F1-score increases by 16.99 percentage points to 66.05\%, as well as in setup 2.b, where it increases by 14.71 percentage points to 69.98\% F1-score (see Table \ref{tab:ds_shift_fl_np_mt4p}).
+These results differ significantly according to the Student's t-test.
 We observe similar results in our Web2Cal setup 1.a and 1.b.
-Thus, we conclude that the unpredictable data types have a great impact on the results and the problem should be addressed.
-As possible solutions, we propose to use methods from zero-shot learning \cite{zeroshot} or novelty detection \cite{pimentel2014review} and consider the human-in-the-loop for a life-long learning process \cite{lifelonglearning}.
+Thus, we conclude that the unknown data types have a great impact on the results and the problem should be addressed.
+As possible solutions, we propose to use methods from zero-shot learning \cite{zeroshot} or novelty detection \cite{pimentel2014review} and consider the human-in-the-loop for a life-long learning process~\cite{lifelonglearning}.

-At the same time, we note that the unpredictable data types do not fully explain the gap between the cross-domain evaluation (setup a) and the training on the corresponding domain (setup b).
+At the same time, we note that the unknown data types do not fully explain the gap between the cross-domain evaluation (setup a) and the training on the corresponding domain (setup~b).

-\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 3: By removing unpredictable data types, the results of the system could improve by an F1-score of up to 16.99 percentage points.} } } \textbf{RQ 4: What effect does the frequency of the data types have on the results?}
+\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 3: F1-score can be significantly improved by up to 16.99 percentage points when removing data types unknown to the system.} } } \textbf{RQ 4: How well can the Type4Py method handle class imbalances, and what influence do they have on the results?}